Nigerian Maritime Administration and Safety Agency: NIMASA activities

+Deep Blue Project

+The Deep Blue Project, officially the Integrated National Security and Waterways Protection Infrastructure, is a Nigerian Maritime Administration and Safety Agency (NIMASA) initiative launched in 2019 to enhance maritime security in Nigeria’s territorial waters and the Gulf of Guinea.
+Aimed at combating piracy, illegal fishing, and other maritime crimes, the project deploys advanced assets managed primarily by the Nigerian Navy, including patrol boats, interceptor boats, maritime surveillance aircraft, helicopters, drones, armored vehicles, and a Command, Control, Communication, Computers, and Intelligence (C4i) system integrated with the Navy’s Falcon Eye system.
+Coastal radar stations, sensor networks, Automatic Identification System (AIS), and Long Range Identification Tracking (LRIT) further support real-time monitoring.
+The project has significantly reduced piracy, achieving zero piracy reports in recent years, and supports Nigeria’s blue economy by fostering a safer maritime environment for trade and investment.
+It operates under a Memorandum of Understanding (MoU) between NIMASA and the Navy, with NIMASA funding assets and the Navy handling operations.
+Challenges include high maintenance costs and jurisdictional overlaps.
+The International Maritime Organization (IMO) has recognized its success in curbing piracy.

+Equipment

 Leadership

 Dr. Bassey U. Ekong was the Director General in 1988.

 Director General Alhaji Munir Jafar’ was replaced by Buba Galadima, who was Director General of the NMA from 1996 to 1998.

 Galadima was said to have diverted funds from the NMA to the transmutation campaign of General Sani Abacha.

 He was succeeded by John Egesi, a Maritime Economist.

 Egesi, who had been promoted from within the organization, was dismissed after only three months due to internal intrigues.

 Dr George Mbanefo Eneh was appointed Director-General of the National Maritime Authority in 1999.

 Eneh, a World Bank transport expert, was followed after a year by Architect Ferdinand Agu.

 Agu served for four years, being reappointed for a second term during the tenure of Abiye Sekibo as Transport Minister.

 He was dismissed in December 2005.